bkaestner/codewars-rules/rules/0230-JavaScript.md

 `generator` should return an array.

 **NOTE:** The functions haven't been tested thoroughly.
-Use them with care and feel free to edit them if they contain any errors.
+Use them with care and feel free to create an issue or a pull-request if they contain any errors.

 ``` javascript
 /**